 To heal the world's extremes, therefore, and make the world a better place - that is, to lessen the polarity - the extremes need to acknowledge and reincorporate each other.
 World crises, fraying people's psychological defences, assist this reincorporation process.
 In many cases, things going 'wrong' are, in the fullness of time, actually going 'right'.

 There is a further twist to this: since we share tastes of the pathos and pain other people (such as Afghans) experience on our behalf, they are our teachers.
 Most countries are not at war, but our societies and our psyches are nonetheless battle-zones.
 The suppressed feelings amassed from this tumult shift to other places - places more susceptible to open conflict - and conflict duly breaks out.

 If this illogic is correct, then resolution we create in our own lives and neighbourhoods gets passed on down the line.
 If the world as a whole took such an approach, things would change fast.
 One of the best things we can do is to make contact with people living in circumstances that contrast our own, to bear witness to their situation and allow them to bear witness to ours.
-In a later chapter, readers are encouraged to make such contact, as a practical exercise: it knits a web of reincorporation, bringing together the disparate bits of the world psyche.
+It knits a web of reincorporation, bringing together the disparate bits of the world psyche.
 The universe seeks always to balance, connect and release tensions between its different areas, and we can help this.